-During our week at the beach in Alabama, we did a lot of looking for shells.
+During our week at the beach in the Gulf Shores area of Alabama, we did a lot of looking for shells.
 Tropical Storm Debbie just off shore in the gulf brought in huge waves and lots of shells, seaweed and other interesting things.
-However,the power of those huge waves crushed many of the shells into pieces so we didn’t find a lot of whole large shells.
+However,the power of those huge waves crushed many of the shells into pieces so we didn’t find a lot of complete large shells.
 Among the broken shells on the shore, we,also, found many pieces of sand dollar skeletons.

-We never did find a whole sand dollar skeleton, but on the last day my daughter found a live sand dollar while searching the sand in the ocean bottom.
-She was digging around the sand in about 3 feet of water and came up with this.
+We searched and searched for a whole sand dollar skeleton, but never found one.
+However, our searching wasn’t in vain.
+On the last day of our time on the beach, my daughter was digging in the sand in about 3 feet of water and came up with this live sand dollar!